efpcode/demomicroservice/README.md

 # Welcome To Microservice Demo Project
-Brief introduction to the project, it is a misguided attempt in understanding the complexities of microservice using Spring Boot and Java.
+Brief introduction to the project, it is a misguided attempt at understanding the complexities of microservices using Spring Boot and Java.

 # Requirements
-* Docker version 28.1.1 >= version
+* Docker version >= 28.1.1
-* Maven version Apache Maven 3.9.9 >= version
+* Maven version >= Apache Maven 3.9.9
-* Java version: 24.0.1, >= version
+* Java version >= 24.0.1
 * Spring Boot 3.4.5

 # Project Summary
-* Strictly restless i.e. no web browser needed.
+* Strictly restful i.e. no web browser needed.
 Calls to endpoint can be done with ``curl`` or other terminal command.
 Postman, Insomnia or similar application will also work.
-* Explores setting up and JWT Bearer custom token flow.
+* Explores setting up a custom JWT Bearer token flow.

 ## How to Install Project
-1. Open preferred terminal
+1. Open your preferred terminal
 2. Paste the command below
    ```shell
     git clone https://github.com/efpcode/demomicroservice.git